scottspace/scottspace.github.io/_posts/2019-08-06-memefieid-ng.md

 ### 55 General case of error attribution

-Walk your ML pipeline into a directed acyclic graph, then walk it once to get a linear order of pipeline parts for error analysis.
+Draw your ML pipeline as a directed acyclic graph, then walk it once to get a linear order of pipeline parts for error analysis.

 <img alt="Meme 55" width="400" src="https://scott.ai/img/ng/chap_55.png">